The Southern Company (SO) Downgrade Issued by Wall Street Gurus

-The Southern Company (NYSE:SO) went down by -0.14% from its latest closing price compared to the recent 1-year high of $65.26.
-The company’s stock price has collected 3.23% of gains in the last five trading sessions.
-Press Release reported 10 hours ago that Southern Company increases dividend for 20th consecutive year; annualized rate rises to $2.64 per share
+The Southern Company (NYSE:SO) went down by -1.03% from its latest closing price compared to the recent 1-year high of $66.40.
+The company’s stock price has collected -0.40% of loss in the last five trading sessions.
+Press Release reported 13 hours ago that Final module placed for Vogtle 3 & 4 project

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.